gegeriyadi/Laravel-Steam/Readme.md

 # Laravel Steam

-Laravel Markdown was created by, and is maintained by [gegeriyadi](https://github.com/gegeriyadi) and is a wrapper for Laravel 5.
+Laravel Markdown was created and is maintained by [gegeriyadi](https://github.com/gegeriyadi) and is a wrapper for Laravel 5.

 ## Installation